dpwoert/magic-circle/plugins/timeline/readme.md

-# @CreativeControls/Layers
+# @CreativeControls/Timeline

-Displays all layers in the editor.
+Displays a timeline in the editor.

 ## Settings

 No settings for this plugin